Medical Lab Tech Program

 MLT Application Submission

-> Complete and/or collect the required items (#1-8 above, including copies of unofficial college transcripts), place in one email attachment or one large envelope and submit to the MHPC MLT Program office in Mexico prior to the application deadline.
+Complete and/or collect the required items (#1-8 above, including copies of unofficial college transcripts), place them in one email attachment or one large envelope and submit them to the MHPC MLT Program office in Mexico prior to the application deadline.
 Be sure to follow instructions on all forms.
 All application materials must be postmarked on or before the May 15th deadline.
 Only complete application packets will be considered.
 Applicants should retain copies of all application materials.
 Once received, applications are the property of the MHPC MLT Program and will not be returned or copied.

-> Contact the MHPC MLT Program office in Mexico at (573) 582-0817 ext 13656 if you have questions about the MLT application or admissions process.
+Contact the MHPC MLT Program office in Mexico at (573) 582-0817 ext 13656 if you have questions about the MLT application or admissions process.

 Submit all MLT application materials before the May 15th deadline to: